Richard A. Moccia

-Richard A. "Dick" Moccia (born August 9, 1943) is an American politician who is the former mayor of Norwalk, Connecticut.
-He is a Republican, and was elected in 2005 and served four terms prior to his 2013 Mayoral Election loss to Harry Rilling.
+Richard A. Moccia (born August 9, 1943) is an American politician who is the former mayor of Norwalk, Connecticut.
+He is a Republican, and was elected in 2005 and served four terms prior to his 2013 mayoral election loss to Harry Rilling.
 Moccia defeated incumbent mayor Alex Knopp by fewer than 200 votes in 2005.
 In 2019, Moccia ran for First Selectman of Ridgefield, but was not elected.
 He currently serves on the Ridgefield Board of Finance.

 Early life and education

-Moccia was born in Stamford, Connecticut to Bonifacio "Benny" Moccia (1900-1993) and Helen (née Morse; 1906-) Moccia.
-His father was born in San Mango sul Calore in Campania, Italy and immigrated to the United States in 1922.
-His father, a machine operator, became a naturalized US citizen in 1934.
-His mother was born in Rhode Island to Italian parents, the original spelling of her birth name being Elena Morsa, but it was later anglicized to Helen Morse.
+Moccia was born in Stamford, Connecticut to Elena "Helen" (née Morsa; 1906–?) and Bonifacio "Benny" Moccia (1900–1993).
+His father was born in San Mango sul Calore in Campania, Italy and immigrated to the United States in 1922, becoming a naturalized US citizen in 1934.
+He worked as a machine operator.
+His mother was born in Rhode Island to Italian parents.
 He had two elder brothers and a sister.

-He graduated from Stamford High School and then studied at Norwalk Community College where he completed an Associate's degree in Liberal Arts and a second one from Sacred Heart University in Paralegal Studies.
+He graduated from Stamford High School and then studied at Norwalk Community College where he completed an associate degree in Liberal Arts and a second one from Sacred Heart University in Paralegal Studies.
 He also holds a degree in Business Administration from Marywood College.